Wife, sister, giver

 My doctor talked to me about what to expect: that IBRANCE taken along with an aromatase inhibitor, like letrozole, is a first-line treatment for postmenopausal women with HR+/HER2- metastatic breast cancer like me.
 We also discussed the possible benefits and common and serious side effects of IBRANCE.

-I have experienced common side effects, including my hair thinning, fatigue, weight gain, and low white blood cell counts.
-My dosage was reduced to help manage some of my side effects and I’ve made a few accommodations.
+I have experienced common side effects, including low white blood cell counts, my hair thinning, fatigue, and occasional mouth sores.
+My dosage was reduced to help manage some of my side effects, and I’ve made a few accommodations.
 I found I couldn’t work as aggressively as before and I made the difficult decision to go out on full-time disability.
 This is my experience, and yours could be different.
 Other patients might experience common side effects, including low white blood cell counts, infections, and nausea.

 A New Perspective

 Living with metastatic cancer is difficult.
-You have no idea how much time you have left or how much longer you’ll feel well enough to enjoy life.
-But you do get the gift of knowing your time is limited.
+I have no idea how much time I have left or how much longer I’ll feel well enough to enjoy life, but I’ve been given the gift of knowing my time is limited.
 Yes, life will end for all of us, but we don’t all live as if today could be our last day.
 Today, I make different decisions about how I spend my time.
 A life that previously revolved around work now revolves around what I want to do and what I feel up to doing.
 I’m able to give back by using my time to offer comfort or support to others in similar situations.
 My life remains full of joy and faith.
 Keep looking for the good and you’ll find it.